CHEER-Hub/cheerkf/docs/shovels_permit_data.md

 - A walkthrough on executing this code within the **DesignSafe** environment can be found in the [**Descriptive PowerPoint file**](https://docs.google.com/presentation/d/15Am9-SoHL43LGmqlmvyKEnZoY-mqy97k/edit#slide=id.p1).

 ## Access Method (Direct)
 - The processed data are available as parquet files by the state in DesignSafe, with and without the suffix "-C".
-The suffix indicates whether the **Unusable** attributes are ommited or not.
+The suffix indicates whether the **Unusable** attributes are omitted or not.
 See [link.](https://www.designsafe-ci.org/data/browser/projects/PRJ-4392/workdir/%2FBuildings%2FPermit_Data_Cleaned%2FStates)
 - The data format for stored files is .parquet, explicitly chosen for various reasons, such as reduced memory usage and ease of searching by the user's chosen region.
 However, the Jupyter notebook returns both .csv and .parquet files for convenience.
 Still, .parquet files are recommended for analyzing this type of data.
 You can find useful resources on Parquet files in general at [link](https://parquet.apache.org/).
 - If you're interested in working with Parquet files in Python, Pandas and GeoPandas can be used to process .parquet files just like other formats, following the same syntax.